In 1843, James Cook Ayer mixed up a cherry cough medicine in a Lowell, Mass., apothecary while his boss was on vacation in Europe.

 Cherry pectoral did not cure lung ailments, as advertised, but it did treat the symptoms of a cold, which helps patients improve.

 In 1874, Ayer managed to win the Republican nomination for Congress from the district representing Lowell.
 He lost, because of his ‘cold manner.’
 According to his obituary, opposition to his candidacy was so strong he became unhinged.
-He was so violent he was confined to an insane asylum in New Jersey for months.
+He grew so violent he ended up in an insane asylum in New Jersey for months.

 James Cook Ayer died at the age of 60 on July 3, 1878 in Winchendon, Mass.